 Current employment

 Housing status- Is the recipient experiencing homelessness?

+Child under the age of two years old in the home and determine if IE/TE days are available.
+If not, determine whether the participant qualifies for the Post-Partum exemption,

 After reviewing all TLE categories, determine if the applicant/participant was on TANF during high unemployment rate months (March 2020 and onwards)